jobellet/ADHDtools/README.md

 *   **Unified Scheduler:** Generate a daily schedule across tools using shared TaskStore data and calendar blocks.
 *   **Today View:** A lightweight dashboard that surfaces the current task, upcoming items, and quick actions.

+## Family Routine View (Big Screen)

+The Family Routine view provides one vertical column per user showing what each person should be doing during the active routine window.

+* Use the **Window start** and **Window end** fields to define the current routine window (defaults to 06:00–12:00).
+Task positions are scaled vertically from the first task time to the last within that window.
+* Toggle **Big-screen display mode** to hide navigation chrome and cast the page to a shared screen (e.g., kitchen TV).
+* Per-user **Can read?** checkboxes let you mark non-readers.
+When unchecked and an image mapping exists, the task label is hidden in favor of the image.
+* In **Task images**, select a task name and upload an image; mappings are stored locally in the browser.
+Existing mappings appear with thumbnails and delete controls.
+* Tasks are pulled from the shared TaskStore; FIX/FLEX tags and dependencies influence styling (dashed/blocked borders) while maintaining scheduler expectations.

 ## Privacy

 All data is stored locally in your browser.
 Nothing is sent to any server, ensuring your information remains private.